-The Sales Department at R. A. Moog.
-Inc. welcomes the opportunity to discuss your particular needs.
+The Sales Department of Moog Music, Inc. welcomes the opportunity to discuss your particular needs.
 It is always possible to extend the capabilities of a standard synthesizer through the addition of modules, cases, cabinets, and accessory equipment.
 If you would like to arrange for a custom synthesizer, design charts are available to aid you in choosing and arranging your own selection of modular instruments.
-In addition to the systems and instruments described in this catalog, R. A. Moog has designed and manufactured systems and instruments to meet specific requirements.
+In addition to the systems and instruments described in this catalog, Moog has designed and manufactured systems and instruments to meet specific requirements.
 These have included: